Deep learning of phase transitions with minimal examples

-The pioneering study in Ref.~\cite{Carrasquilla:2016oun} trained a CNN to determine whether 2-$d$ Ising-model configurations belong to the ferromagnetic or paramagnetic phase.
-After training on various lattice configurations, thee authors of \cite{Carrasquilla:2016oun} tested their model with a different configuration; the prediction of the model $P$ is a measure of how ferromagnetic the tested lattice configuration is, where $P\in[0,1]$, with $P=1$ being completely ferromagnetic and $P = 0$ being completely paramagnetic.
-They noticed that the average prediction $\ev{P}$, which can be interpreted as a probability that an ensemble belongs to the ordered phase, behaves analogously to $m$ and hence used $\ev{P}$ to extract numerical values of $T_{\mathrm{c}}$ and $\nu$ to good accuracy.
-This analogy has been exploited in later studies, for example Ref.~\cite{Bachtis:2020dmf}, with good results for various critical parameters.
-In such contexts, $\ev{P}$ is sometimes thought of as an ``effective order parameter".
-One can construct in analogy to Eq.~\eqref{eq:magSusc} a prediction susceptibility
+The pioneering study in Ref.~\cite{Carrasquilla:2016oun} trained a neural network to determine whether 2-$d$ Ising-model configurations belong to the ferromagnetic or paramagnetic phase.
+After training on a broad range of ensembles below and above $\Tc$, the authors of \cite{Carrasquilla:2016oun} present the NN with configurations at new temperatures; the output layer or prediction of the model $P$ is constructed to indicate the likelihood that a configuration is ferromagnetic, with $P=1$ indicating a completely ferromagnetic phase and $P = 0$ indicating a completely paramagnetic phase.
+They noticed that the average prediction $\ev{P}$ behaves analogously to $\ev{m}$ and hence used $\ev{P}$ to extract numerical values of $\Tc$ and $\nu$ to good accuracy.
+This analogy has been exploited in later studies, for example Ref.~\cite{Bachtis:2020dmf}, which found good results also for $\gamma$.
+In such contexts, $\ev{P}$ is sometimes thought of as an ``effective order parameter", and one can construct in analogy to Eq.~\eqref{eq:magSusc} a prediction susceptibility

 In Ref.~\cite{Bachtis:2020dmf} it was noted that since $P$ is a function of the configuration, it can be thought of as a thermodynamic observable and therefore can be reweighted~\cite{Ferrenberg:1988yz,Ferrenberg:1989ui}.
 When reweighting, one infers the average value of an observable $X$ at some $\beta'$ from the known value at a sufficiently nearby point $\beta$ through